 How long it takes for a prescription to be ready to collect from the practice or community pharmacy after it has been dispensed

 Ask the patient to sign up to the electronic prescription service (EPSR2) and nominate a pharmacy.
 Patients can choose a pharmacy for their electronic prescriptions to be sent to.
 This is called a nomination.
-By nominating a pharmacy it will also save patients a trip to the practice to collect the prescription and allows our pharmacies to have patients’ medicines dispensed in advance of collection.
+By nominating a pharmacy, it will also save patients a trip to the practice to collect the prescription and allows our pharmacies to have patients’ medicines dispensed in advance of collection.
 This process saves time for patients, practices and pharmacies

 Some online access systems allow patients to request repeat prescriptions before they are due or request prescriptions that are not on their repeat prescription list.
 Patients should be advised that they will be asked to explain why they are ordering a new prescription earlier than expected and that the online access should not be used to request a new prescription without a consultation